jbarratt/envoy_ratelimit_example/README.md

 * You'll also need a local copy of lyft's ratelimit.
 Submodules were causing some challenges, so it's easiest to `git clone git@github.com:lyft/ratelimit.git`

-I had to make some manual tweaks to the `ratelimit` codebase to get it to build -- which may be operator error:
+I had to make a tweak to the `ratelimit` codebase to get it to build -- which may be operator error:

 * `mkdir ratelimit/vendor` (the `Dockerfile` expects it to exist already)
-* add a `COPY proto proto` to the `Dockerfile` with the rest of the `COPY` statements

 Finally run: